CapyCoder06/rag-hybrid-retrieval-system/README.md

 A semi-automated pipeline that transforms seed insights into a scalable, structured insight corpus.

+## 🚀 Why This Matters

+RAG systems fail not because of lack of data, but because of lack of representation diversity.

+This project solves that.

 ## 🔥 Key Highlights

 - **Pattern-based expansion**: Generates diverse insights from seed patterns